 The very start was spent on a steep learning curve.
 Though many had offered a helping hand, very few delivered on their promise.
 Slowly but surely he grew his small business.
 Eventually, he would supply frames to some better known Italian companies.
 As well as supplying these other companies, he also sold frames within his local area under his trademark ‘Zullo’.
 From about this time, ‘Zullo’ frames were supplied to amateur teams in Verona.
 From 1978 he was able to export his brand to countries like Germany, France, the USA, and Australia.

 In 1985 he crossed paths with top Dutch professional team TVM.
 This would lead to Zullo being the frame supplier of the team from 1986 until 1992.
 The team was well known for such top professionals as Phil Anderson, Dimitri Konychev, Jesper Skibby, and Scott Sunderland.

 The TVM team utilised the best of frame technology available at the time.
 Using everything from Columbus SL, SLX, MAX and MS on road, time trial, track and even cross bikes.
 Zullo frames would be ridden on the roads of Milan San Remo, the Northern Classics and the Tours De France, Giro d’Italia, La Vuelta and World Championships.

-In 1994, Zullo would move into the production of tig-welded aluminium frames.
-Eventually this would lead to the production of combined aluminium/carbon frames.
+In 1994, Zullo would move into the production of tig-welded aluminum frames.
+Eventually, this would lead to the production of combined aluminum/carbon frames.
 In 2003, Zullo was able to offer made-to-measure full carbon frames.
 Nowadays, Tiziano Zullo is still involved in the production of some, mainly steel frames.
-Alongside this, he is still responsible for all the frame graphics and some of the frame painting.
+Alongside this, he is still responsible for all the frame graphics and some of the painting.